solspace/ee-freeform/documentation/extension-hooks.md

 	    // ... other code

 	    /**
-	     * Set all new Freeform Next forms to have random hash as their name and handle *
+	     * Set all new Freeform forms to have random hash as their name and handle *
 	     * @param FormModel $model
 	     * @param bool      $isNew